soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 for the `condition1`, `condition2`, `ifTrue` and `ifFalse` arguments to be evaluated by the callee if it needs them, not for the caller to evaluate them before making the call.

-And that's what *pass by name* does.
-A parameter passed by name is not evaluated when it is passed to a method.
-It is evaluated -- and re-evaluated -- when the called method evaluates the parameter; specifically when the called method requests the value of the parameter by mentioning its name.
-This might sound weird and academic, but it's the key to being able to define your own control constructs.

 #### Using Pass By Name in Scala